-As the end of the year slowly approaches, I’ve been thinking more and more about some of the lessons I’ve learned since I moved to London end of January.
-I’ve realised that the one thing that stayed on my mind this entire year is recruitment advertising.
+As the end of the year approaches, I’ve been thinking more and more about some of the lessons I’ve learned since I moved to London.
+I’ve realised that the one thing that stayed on my mind this entire year is job ads and recruitment advertising.

 It seems that, even though many individuals would disagree, as an industry we still believe that “all publicity is good publicity”.
-I could come up with a number of examples here, but I’ll just mention that secretary job ad as I’m pretty sure you’ll remember it.
-If not, considering it’s no longer available online, let me just say it was using some very controversial imagery.
+I could come up with many examples here, but I’ll mention that secretary job ad as I’m pretty sure you’ll remember it.
+If not, considering it’s no longer available online, let me say it was using some very controversial imagery.

 Why does this keep happening?
 I have a theory.